OUR MISSION

 Brownsville is located on the Port Orchard Bay half way between Bremerton and Poulsbo making it a convenient place to visit or stay.
 The Port facility offers both guest and permanent moorager’s excellent parking, fuel, large boat ramps, electrical and water hook-ups at all moorage sites.

-At the November 16, 2022, Commission Meeting the Commission of the Port of Brownsville officially adopted the Tariff for the year of 2023.
-These new rates are set to go into effect on January 1, 2023.
-The monthly cost for moorage will be increasing by about 9% over the 2022 rate.
-You can find the new cost of your moorage at the “2023 Moorage Rates by Slip Size” link below.
-All rates listed include all associated taxes, utilities, and flat fees, but do not include other items such as the Denizen fee.
+At the November 20, 2024 Commission Meeting the Commission of the Port of Brownsville will officially adopted the Tariff for the year of 2025.
+These new rates are set to go into effect on January 1, 2025.
+You can find the new cost of Moorage as well as other Tariff Rates in the 2025 Tariff once it is approved.

 Office Hours: